Sudan: Military, protest leaders sign historic transition deal | DW | 17.08.2019

 Sudan's ruling military council and the main opposition coalition on Saturday inked a final agreement for a transitional government.

-The Constitutional Declaration reached on August 4 paves the way for a return to civilian rule following the military overthrow of President Omar al-Bashir in April.
+The Constitutional Declaration, which was reached on August 4, paves the way for a return to civilian rule following the military overthrow of President Omar al-Bashir in April.

-The deal brought an end to nearly eight months of upheaval that saw masses mobilize, first against al-Bashir's 30-year authoritarian rule, and then against the military.
+The deal brings an end to nearly eight months of upheaval that saw masses mobilize, first against Bashir's 30-year authoritarian rule, and then against the military.

 More than 250 people were killed during the unrest, including scores in June when armed men in military fatigues move in on the protest camp outside the army headquarters and dispersed the thousands still gathered there.